friflo/Friflo.Vectorization/README.md

 ```
 <br/>

-friflo Vectorization applies the same optimization by generation code similar to C/C++ or Rust compilers.
+friflo Vectorization applies the same optimization by generation C# code similar to C/C++ or Rust compilers.
 To enable this a similar method without a loop has to be annotated with `[Vectorize]`.
 ```cs
 [Vectorize]